By Teachers, For Teachers

 Scholastic – Scholastic provides interactive whiteboard lessons for phonics, math, science, and history.
 This site also features a search engine for finding more lessons across North America.

-Crickweb.co.uk – Crickweb.co.uk provides 15 free resources for use with interactive whiteboards.
+Crickweb.co.uk – Crickweb.co.uk provides 15 free resources for use with interactive whiteboards to demonstrate technology in the classroom.
 These math activities are designed to teach elementary students the basics of math.

 Classbrain – This game site features several interactive math games that work with IWBs.
 A fun game worth trying with students is Regrouping.